-Many 1940's and 50's radios powered their tube circuits directly from wall voltage without a power transformer and their chassis was connected directly to one of the two power cord wires.
+Many 1940's and 50's radios powered their tube circuits directly from mains (wall receptacle) voltage without a power transformer and their chassis was connected directly to one of the two power cord wires.
 When the radio shown below is plugged in correctly with the mains hot to the rectifier plate the amp is relatively safe with the chassis connected directly to the mains neutral (ground) wire.
 But turn the power cord plug around and you have full mains voltage and current on the chassis.
 This is why these types of devices are called "widowmakers".
 The radio will function with the power cord plugged in either way but it will usually receive better with less noise when the chassis is connected to neutral.

 True "Widowmaker" All American Five Radio Receiver